Mjz86/String/README.md

 - reasons for my polymorphic allocator design,  that gives almost all control of heap management to the implementation of the allocator( the criticism of the standard allocator) :
 1. no constexpr support for pmr .
-2. the pmr monotonic allocator has virtual call indirections ( my base allocator has a "monotonic-cache", this is basically some pointers that point to a continuous memory region , almost always , we can allocate in that region without a virtual call, but occasionally, the region gets full and we do a call , and in that call , the "monotonic-cache" would be replaced with a new one , and the old one would go back to the  allocator for management).
+2. the pmr monotonic allocator has virtual call indirections : my base allocator has a "monotonic-cache", this is basically some pointers that point to a continuous memory region , almost always , we can allocate in that region without a virtual call, but occasionally, the region gets full and we do a call , and in that call , the "monotonic-cache" would be replaced with a new one , and the old one would go back to the  allocator for management.
-3. no nothion of `allocator.alloca(...)`,`allocator.freea(...)` .
+3. no nothion of `allocator.alloca(...)`,`allocator.freea(...)` :
+my base allocator has an "stack-like-cache", it doesn't allocate on the stack directly,  but instead,  uses a preallocated memory region in the base class to use as stack , almost always this is inline , unless if the stack frills up , as a fallback , the virtual allocate would be called, this too can work like the monotonic cache where it replaces the region with a fresh one ,  and gets back  the old one to manage. a very important note about these two functions is that  the call order of them  Matters , any `freea` should always free the last thing that `alloca` returned , but this is an ok restrictions,  because the normal allocate methods dont have such restrictions. an important thing is that the failure of the `alloca` function is perfectly valid,  unlike the unsafe program stack functions.
 4. pmr allocators dont propagate on move and copy (mine dose propgate ).
-5. the deafult vtable entries cant be null ( in my vtable, a null entry meanas a default inline implementation of that entry , a common case for example would be `is_equal(other)` , that almost always compares the pointers , and if it didnt , it could do a virtual call )
+5. the deafult vtable entries cant be null : in my vtable, a null entry meanas a default inline implementation of that entry , a common case for example would be `is_equal(other)` , that almost always compares the pointers , and if it didnt , it could do a virtual call .
 6. cannot tell the Allocator to allocate more than needed, ( the exact size is usually rounded,  but the delta is wasted).
 7. cannot grantee thread-safety.
 8. has no notion of owning a block ( chained allocators are very hard).